Pedro Abad Santos: Final years and death

+Pedro threw his hat in the November 11, 1941 elections, running for president, alongside his vice presidential running mate, Pilar V. Aglipay (widow of the late Bishop Gregorio Aglipay) of the Republican Party, and a 23-man senatorial slate, among them Crisanto Evangelista, Juan Feleo, Jose Alejandrino, Jose Padilla Sr., Mateo del Castillo, and Norberto Nabong.
+However, he withdrew his candidacy a few weeks before the elections, citing differences with the then COMELEC, which did not grant him the right to place election watchers, after the Popular Front faction of former senator Juan Sumulong was declared the dominant minority party, instead of Abad Santos' faction.
+His slate did not fare well in the elections, losing in the vice-presidential and senatorial races.

-On January 25, 1942, the Japanese occupation forces arrested Pedro, Crisanto Evangelista, Guillermo Capadocia, and other Filipino leaders.
+On January 25, 1942, the Japanese occupation forces arrested Pedro, Crisanto Evangelista, Guillermo Capadocia, and other Filipino leaders during a meeting at the Abad Santos residence compound in Ermita, Manila.
 He was still incarcerated at Fort Santiago when his brother Jose, who was named Chief Justice of the Supreme Court in December of the previous year, was executed by the Japanese.

-Pedro, who was then 66 years old, would stay in prison for two years, but he was released to his family because of a stomach ailment in 1944.
-After a few months of recuperation, he reported to President Jose Laurel, who refused to return him to Japanese custody.
+Pedro, who was then 66 years old, would stay in prison for two years, but he was released to his family because of a failing eyesight and stomach ailment in 1944.
+He remained under house arrest in the house of his niece Estrella Abad Santos in Paco, Manila.
+After a few months of recovery, he reported to President Jose Laurel, who refused to return him to Japanese custody.
+He was then sent to a Hukbalahap base in Minalin, Pampanga, via a boat from Pasig River to Pampang River.

 A bachelor, he joined his protégé Luis Taruc, who had founded the guerilla force Hukbo ng Bayan Laban sa Hapon (Hukbalahap) (Tagalog for People's Army Against the Japanese).

-On January 15, 1945, Pedro succumbed to complications of his stomach ailment at a guerilla base in Minalin, Pampanga 16 days before he turned 69.
+On January 15, 1945, Pedro died from an acute ulcer with intestinal complications at the base.
+He was buried in Minalin, but his grave is not yet found.